As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 - ½ tsp salt

-- 1 tbsp olive oil (or organic grass-fed ghee)
+- 1 tbsp. olive oil (or organic grass-fed ghee)

-- 1 tbsp olive oil
+- 1 tbsp. olive oil

 - In a bowl, mix together the tapioca, almond meal, almond milk, salt, and olive oil.

-on medium-heat.
+- Heat a NON-STICK frying pan or a non-stick crepe pan on medium-heat.
 With your kitchen paper, lightly absorb some of the oil and brush it against the pan.

 - You can cool them completely and store them in an air-tight container in the fridge or freezer for a later use.